 This is the main Greenway between the Adelaide CBD and Parklands and the Port Adelaide Waterfront.
 In many ways it is Adelaide’s pre-eminent cycleway.
 It’s a secure route that we reckon is suitable for a wide range of ages and abilities.
 Very young children should be accompanied by adults but older children (perhaps 8-10) should have no problems once they are familiar with the route and with community bicycle use (when to take to the footpath, crossing at lights etc).
 It’s a picturesque and interesting ride, pleasant and well lit with controlled crossings or bridges/underpasses at all main roads.

 Port Waterfront to the Outer Harbour Recreation Park Lookouts – about 8km, mostly on quiet local roads with some shared-use pathways and several off-road connectors between adjacent streets.
 The route is signposted (blue and white ‘Greenway’ signs) with most of the road surface marked with sharrows

 .
 For a change, those using this route to ride to Outer Harbor can return to Semaphore and/or Port Adelaide via the scenic Coast Park Bikeway (remember – it’s a shared-use path and often heavily used!)
 Catching the train

-2. The East-West Connector (under construction…)
+The East-West Connector (under construction…)

-4. The Coast Park
+4. The Parks Connector

-5. The Mersey Road Bikeway
+5. The Mersey Road Bikeway(under construction…)

-6. The Harbour Loop Path West
+6. The Harbour Loop Path West (under construction…)

 7. The Harbour Loop Path East (under construction…)